-Summer, Fall, and Winter registration windows:
+Spring and Summer registration windows:

 It is strongly recommended that you meet with your advisor before course registration!